P&C Lab News Archive

 • Welcome to new graduate students Alice Albrecht and Brandon Liverence!
 Both Alice (coming from Lynn Robertson's lab at Berkeley) and Brandon (returning to academia after a stint in the real world, after his undergraduate days at Stanford) are arriving this summer to begin their studies and their projects in the lab.
 (July 2008)

-• Congratulations to Jon Flombaum, who recently defended his PhD dissertation on Persisting Objects: Building Blocks of Attention, Memory and Action, and who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychological & Brain Sciences at Johns Hopkins University.
+• Congratulations to lab graduate student Jon Flombaum, who recently defended his PhD dissertation on Persisting Objects: Building Blocks of Attention, Memory and Action, and who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychological & Brain Sciences at Johns Hopkins University.
 Jon will be making this transition to set up his own lab in January, 2009.
 Jon's work on the horizon is so interesting that Brian is seriously considering applying later this year to work in Jon's lab as a graduate student.
 (June 2008)

 • Congratulations to lab affiliate George Newman, Ph.D.!
 After obtaining his doctorate earlier this spring, George has accepted a postdoctoral position in the Consumer Decision Making Laboratory at the Yale School of Management.
 We are delighted that Dr. Newman will remain in the neighborhood, as we continue our collaborations.
 (June 2008)